jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

 === `floresta-wire` <floresta-wire>
   Located at `/crates/floresta-wire`.

-Api to find and discover new blocks that have p2p protocol and utreexod’s JSON-rpc implemented.
+Api to find and discover new blocks that have p2p protocol and utreexod's JSON-rpc implemented.
 Async feature is heavily used on p2p communication.

 - Notable used Async-std features:
   - sync::{RwLock}